 Participants who must return home before the end of their expedition are responsible for all transportation costs to the transportation provider.
 Travel costs to nearby travel hubs need to be paid directly to Philmont.
 Philmont will coordinate rides to: Raton train station/Greyhound bus station, Albuquerque airport, Colorado Springs airport, and Denver International Airport at a cost.
-Reimbursement of approved travel costs and ticket change costs may be covered by camper insurance.
+Reimbursement of approved travel costs and ticket change costs may be covered by an individual's travel insurance.